openstack-archive/fuel-plugin-vmware-dvs/docs/test_plan/source/test_suite_system.rst

 Steps
 #####

-    1. Setup for system tests.
+    1. Set up for system tests.
-    2. Log in Horizon.
+    2. Log in to Horizon.
     3. Create network net_1.
     4. Update network name net_1 to net_2.
     5. Update name of default network to 'spring'.

 Expected result